What Are Negative Keywords In Google Ads and How to Use Them?

 Here’s how you can add negative keywords at the Campaign level:

-3. From there, you can either manually enter the words or phrases you want to add as negative keywords, or you can upload a list of negative keywords from a CSV file.
+- From there, you can manually enter the words or phrases you want to add as negative keywords or upload a list of negative keywords from a CSV file.

 Adding Negative Keywords at the Ad Group Level